andrew/ultimate-awesome/README.md

 - [awesome-blockchain-testing](https://github.com/alexromanov/awesome-blockchain-testing) - Curated list of blog posts, videos and resources on testing blockchains and blockchain-based applications.
 - [Awesome](https://github.com/Am0rphous/Awesome) - Awesome collection of resources 😎 Work in progress🔥.
 - [awesome-ethereum-diagrams](https://github.com/dgeorgiev06/awesome-ethereum-diagrams) - Curated list of Ethereum infographics - L1, L2, Oracles, DeFi.
+- [awesome-efficient-aigc](https://github.com/htqin/awesome-efficient-aigc) - A list of papers, docs, codes about efficient AIGC.
+This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
+Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-sca](https://github.com/hysnsec/awesome-sca) - A curated list of Software Component Analysis (SCA) books, courses - free and paid, videos, tools, and tutorials.
 - [awesome-meilisearch](https://github.com/meilisearch/awesome-meilisearch) - A curated list of awesome Meilisearch resources.
 - [tamil-nlp-catalog](https://github.com/narVidhai/tamil-nlp-catalog) - Awesome List of Tamil NLP & AI Resources.
 - [awesome-circom](https://github.com/arnaucube/awesome-circom) - A curated list of repos related to Circom.
-- [awesome-efficient-aigc](https://github.com/htqin/awesome-efficient-aigc) - A list of papers, docs, codes about efficient AIGC.
-This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
-Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-aha](https://github.com/jondot/awesome-aha) - Awesome list for "Aha!" moments related to programming and computer science.
 Accelerate your learning.
 - [awesome-open-source-synths](https://github.com/jonmoshier/awesome-open-source-synths) - Awesome Open Source Synths List!.
 - [Awesome-Tool-Learning](https://github.com/luban-agi/Awesome-Tool-Learning) - A curated list of papers and applications on tool learning.
 - [awesome-persian-blogs](https://github.com/ohmydevops/awesome-persian-blogs) -  📝 لیست وبلاگ‌های فارسی‌زبان در حوزه‌های مختلف.
 - [awesome-dojo](https://github.com/petk/awesome-dojo) - A curated list of awesome Dojo JavaScript Toolkit libraries, resources and other shiny things.
 - [awesome-honeypot](https://github.com/alphaSeclab/awesome-honeypot) - Awesome Honeypot Resource Collection.
 Including 250+ Honeypot tools, and 350+ posts about Honeypot.
+- [awesome-capacitorjs](https://github.com/capawesome-team/awesome-capacitorjs) - ⚡️ A curated list of awesome things related to Capacitor.
 - [awesome-omscs](https://github.com/kathgironpe/awesome-omscs) - Awesome Georgia Tech Online Master of Science in Computer Science Guides, Articles and so on!.
 - [awesome-nodegui](https://github.com/nodegui/awesome-nodegui) - Useful resources for creating apps with NodeGui .
+- [Awesome-Medical-Healthcare-Dataset-For-LLM](https://github.com/onejune2018/Awesome-Medical-Healthcare-Dataset-For-LLM) - A curated list of popular Datasets, Models and Papers for LLMs in Medical/Healthcare.
 - [awesome-openai-whisper](https://github.com/ancs21/awesome-openai-whisper) - A curated list of awesome OpenAI's Whisper.
 - [cryosphere-links](https://github.com/awesome-cryosphere/cryosphere-links) - This is a link list with awesome data, models, and tools around the cryosphere.
-- [awesome-capacitorjs](https://github.com/capawesome-team/awesome-capacitorjs) - ⚡️ A curated list of awesome things related to Capacitor.
+- [awesome-humanities-ontologies](https://github.com/CLARIAH/awesome-humanities-ontologies) - A curated list of ontologies for Digital Humanities.
 - [awesome-cocos](https://github.com/cocos/awesome-cocos) - ⚡️ Delightful Cocos Creator show cases, utilities, documents and more!.
 - [awesome-python-backend](https://github.com/Eldar1205/awesome-python-backend) - Index for online reading materials in order to learn Python and backend development/engineering concepts from scratch and develop a mastery sufficient for Senior/Principal Backend Engineers and Data Engineers.
 - [awesome-audit-algorithms](https://github.com/erwanlemerrer/awesome-audit-algorithms) - A curated list of algorithms and papers for auditing black-box algorithms.